Cassandra Gipson, Ph.D.

 PI (859) 218-0625 firstname.lastname@example.org

 Cassie received her bachelor’s degree in Psychology from the University of California, San Diego in 2004, and a Ph.D. in 2010 from the University of Kentucky in the Psychology Department with Dr. Michael Bardo.
 Dr. Gipson then continued her postdoctoral training in the lab of Dr. Peter Kalivas in the Neuroscience department at the Medical University of South Carolina from 2010-2015.
 Cassie then joined the Department of Psychology at Arizona State University in 2015 as an Assistant Professor.
-She joined the Department of Family and Community Medicine as an Associate Professor in 2020.
-Cassie accepts PhD students from the Integrated Biomedical Sciences program, as well as MD/PhD students and post-doctoral scholars.
+She joined the Department of Pharmacology and Nutritional Sciences as an Associate Professor.
+Cassie accepts PhD students from the Integrated Biomedical Sciences and Nutritional Sciences programs, as well as MD/PhD students and post-doctoral scholars.

 Dr. Khatri received his Ph.D. in Pharmacology and Toxicology under Dr. Marvin Schulte from Philadelphia College of Pharmacy.
 Dr. Khatri’s doctoral dissertation examined pharmacology of novel antidepressive drug class, their structure-function activity at the binding site of 5HT3A receptors.
 In addition, he studied nicotinic acetylcholine receptors (nAChRs) as potential targets for OCD drug candidates using behavioral assays in mouse models of OCD which resulted in a US patent.
 In his current work he has demonstrated, for the first time, the presence of δ-subunit containing GABAARs in cerebellar Purkinje cells.
 These signaling pathways overlap with a mechanism by which sleep aids, some antiepileptic drugs, and anesthetics seem to work.